 Massachusetts handles healthcare differently than the rest of America, and Medicare insurance is no exception.
 Medigap plans here are not the same “alphabet soup” of standardized A-N Medigap plans available in most of the United States.
-Don’t worry, the Bay State’s Medigap plans are even more straightforward and easy to understand than the traditional Medigap policies.
+The Bay State’s Medigap plans are more straightforward and easy to understand than the traditional Medigap policies.
 Plus, if you scroll down, you can learn how to apply for Medigap without answering any health questions.
+Additionally, MA doesn’t allow Medicare excess charges.

 What is Medigap?